chintangajjar013/CUCM-dual-line-migration/README.md

 The sample code only works with devices which has recording capability, but can be modified to work with other types of devices.

-## Pre-reun configuration
+## Pre-run configuration

 1. Make sure 11.6 or later CUCM server is installed
 2. Make sure AXL service on CUCM host is enabled
-3. Add a user on CUCM as enduser and provide Administration access to the Callmanager AXL API.
+3. Add a user on CUCM as enduser and provide Administration access to the CUCM AXL API.
 5. Make sure the phones you are trying to migrate are configured on CUCM with single line.
 4. For testing make sure there is a phone configured with least basic configuration as below: